Boris Johnson has said he will outline the plan for lifting lockdown in the UK next week.

-In yesterday's briefing, Boris Johnson said he would publish a 'comprehensive plan' for leaving lockdown next week.
+Speaking at the Government's daily coronavirus briefing, Johnson said he will publish a 'comprehensive plan' next week.

-The plan will cover how the economy will be restarted, how children will return to schools and how people will get back to work.
+The plan will cover how the economy will be restarted, how children will return to school and how people will get back to work.

 Johnson said the plan would be 'guided by science' and will focus on 'how we can continue to suppress disease and at same time restart the economy'.